 The P-8A Poseidon costs $200M+ per aircraft.
 High-tempo persistent ASW patrol is financially untenable at the scale the threat demands.

 Adversaries deploy attritable drone swarms and A2/AD systems.
-Ukraine proves that unmanned systems win.
+The war in Ukraine has shown that unmanned systems win.
 The Navy must keep pace.

 The world's first Float-Fly-Float unmanned drone.
 A persistent sea-air combat system built to operate with low detectability for weeks and respond in seconds in the world's most contested maritime environments.